scripting/feedlandInstall/docs/setup.md

 Access to MySQL either on the local machine or as a service running elsewhere.

-Amazon <a href="https://aws.amazon.com/ses/">SES</a> to send email for authentication.
+An SMTP mail sender or an Amazon <a href="https://aws.amazon.com/ses/">SES</a> account to send email for authentication.

 Amazon <a href="https://aws.amazon.com/s3/">S3</a> for optional features.